 Argument 3 "We don't think so.
-There is of course an initial cost to adopt good sustainability but in the medium to long term the efforts will pay back in some way, either in financial returns through a healthy business and 9 improved corporate image or simply in very significant savings achieved through investments in new technologies which are more energy/water/waste efficient.
-Keep in mind that it is foreseen that there can only be more and more taxes going against companies Which do not practice sustainability.
-If you don't pay the price now, believe me you Will pay back some day anyway in one form or another"
+There is of course an initial cost to adopt good sustainability but in the medium to long term the efforts will pay back in some Way, either in financial returns through a healthy business and improved corporate image or simply in very significant savings achieved through investments in new technologies which are more energy/water/waste efficient.
+Keep in mind that it is foreseen that there can only be more and more taxes going against companies which do not practice sustainability.
+If you don't pay the price now, believe me you will pay back some day anyway in one spend money on other things like expanding the business"